Delegated Regluation implementing CORSIA in Europe comes into force

 - flights between two different third countries (although this is only a recommendation and not strictly required in order not to create breach of sovereignty issues).

-As with the EU ETS, flights for the purpose of search & rescue, training, scientific research and testing, as well as VFR flights and PSO flights shall not be reported (although they must be taken into consideration to determine whether an aircraft operator meets the 10,000 tCO2 threshold).
+Unlike in the EU ETS, flights for the purpose of search & rescue, training, scientific research and testing, as well as VFR flights and PSO flights must be reported as per delegated act article 2.4 as long as they are international.

 Operators shall use a common Emissions Report template to report all reportable flights (EU ETS and CORSIA).
 The provisions of the Monitoring & Reporting Regulation (MRR) and the Acrceditation & Verification Regulation (AVR) continue to apply.